Advanced Water-Based Silvered Mirror

-Our cleanest and most durable mirror formulation — manufactured using state-of-the-art water-based coating technology with zero lead content.
+Gen IV.
+Our cleanest and most durable mirror formulation yet — with state-of-the-art water-based coating technology and zero lead content.

 Manufacturing Technology